Most people have heard of estate planning.

 Good estate plans address problems before they occur.

-Everyone Needs a Basic Estate Plan.
+Everyone Needs to do at Least Some Basic Estate Planning.

 At the very least, every adult should have the following documents: